libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 - **Material Actual.** A material actual is the quantity of material in a job that is used, consumed, marked as scrap, and so on.
 - **Material properties.** Properties of material that are relevant to the production process, for example, `meltingPoint` or `containsLactose`.

-This relationship expresses how material is composed of other material.

 #### Personnel